 For these professionals to be successful on such a drastic career change, we’ve noticed a few common treats that make it more likely for them to succeed.
 From our experience so far, we can say that the top 4 things they have in common are:

-An OutSystems report2 showed that, although the majority of low-code users are professional IT developers, a whoping 44% are business users collaborating with IT.
+An OutSystems report showed that, although the majority of low-code users are professional IT developers, a whopping 44% are business users collaborating with IT.
 Furthermore, at ITUp, around 90% of over 300 attendees of our Turn Up program are from a non-technological background.
 This is the best testimonial to the OutSystems’s platform versatility and agility, and why we believe that investing in an OutSystems boot camp is a great path for reskilling your career.
 And as if this wasn’t enough, the demand for OutSystems Professionals is so high at the moment that there is a talent shortage in the market.

 Our 12-week OutSystems Coding Boot Camp, Turn Up, is immersive, full-time, intensive, hands-on, and very demanding.
 But in the end, it will be completely worth it.
 You will learn to:

 The course syllabus is developed in-house by our OutSystems Experts, being constantly reviewed, ensuring a continuously up-to-date curriculum.

-It comprises a 35h pré-training module, six tech modules and an extra module on Human Skills and Coaching.
+It comprises a 1-week pre-training module, and 12 weeks of theoretical and practical tech modules, and extra modules on Human Skills and Coaching, and Agile Methodologies.
 After the successful completion of all the modules, the trainees will be able to take on the OutSystems Certification Exam.